khaledghobashy/uraeus_smbd/README.md

 Several benefits of the adopted approach can be stated here, but the major theme here is the flexibility and modularity, in both software usage and software development.
 These can be summarized as follows:

 - The distinction between the topology design phase and the configuration assignment phase, which gives proper focus for each at its' own.
-- Natural adoption of the template-based modelling theme that emerges from the use of network-graphs to represent the system, which allows convenient assemblage of several graphs to form a new system.
+- Natural adoption of the template-based modeling theme that emerges from the use of network-graphs to represent the system, which allows convenient assemblage of several graphs to form a new system.
 - Uncoupled simulation environment, where the symbolic equations generated form the designed topology is free to be written in any programming language with any desired numerical libraries.

 ---------------------------------------------------